bernie-skipole/indi/README.md

 Transmission between servers could pass over an encrypted VPN or SSH tunnel.
 Any such implementation is not described here.

-The web service does not provide any authentication, and is only suitable for an Intranet, not for an open Internet connection.
+The web service does not provide any authentication.